moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 #### Iteration 1

-ChatOps will provide an interface for engineers to select a ring that the feature flag change should be rolled out to.
+ChatOps will provide an interface for engineers to change a feature flag on cells.

-ChatOps communicates with Tissue, and Tissue sets the feature flag on every cell, one ring at a time.
+ChatOps communicates with Tissue, and Tissue sets the feature flag on every cell.

-If Tissue fails to set the feature flag on any cell of the ring, after a few retries, an error is displayed to the initiator of the ChatOps command on Slack.
+If Tissue fails to set the feature flag on any cell, after a few retries, an error is displayed to the initiator of the ChatOps command on Slack.

+If a feature flag needs to be turned off due to an incident, it will have to be turned off for all cells.

 When a feature flag change is rolled out to a ring, create an issue on the [feature flag log project](https://gitlab.com/gitlab-com/gl-infra/feature-flag-log)